 Certain configurations in a media profile are dependent on other configurations.
-In such cases, the required configuration shall be present before adding the dependent configuration.
-It shall also be possible to add both configurations in a single AddConfiguration request if they are compatible.
-Similarly, the required configuration shall not be removed unless the dependent configuration is removed first.
-Both configurations shall also be removable in a single RemoveConfiguration command.
+In such cases, a device should not allow adding the dependent configuration if the required configuration isn't present.
+Similarly, a device should not allow removing the required configuration unless the dependent configuration is removed first.
+Furthermore a device shall allow adding and removing both configurations in the same AddConfiguration respective RemoveConfiguration command.
 The dependencies are as follow: